waylayio/Sensors/README.md

 ### Code guidelines

 #### Fetching API Keys
-Do not hardcode references to API keys in `globalSettings`.
+Do not hardcode references to API keys in `globalSettings` in the plug code.
 The preferred way to fetch API keys is to have them as a property, so the user can fill them in using declarative bindings.

 #### Do not use injected waylayUtil functions